MECLabTUDA/Super_Selfish/README.md

 # Super Selfish
-A framework for self supervised learning on images.
+A unified Pytorch framework for image-based self-supervised learning.

 ## Algorithms
-Currently supports 13 algorithms:
+Currently support of 13 algorithms:
 ### Patch-based
 - ExemplarNet https://arxiv.org/abs/1406.6909
   We use the stronger set of augmentations used in CPC and do not use gradient-based patch sampling as this does not seem to be neccessary.